orchetect/OSCKit/README.md

 ## OSC Peer

-In less-common situations, some devices such as the Behringer X32 & M32 employ a communication pattern in which the device responds on the UDP port that it receives OSC messages on.

 The `OSCPeer` class internally combines both an OSC server and client sharing same local UDP port number.
 It is able to send and receive OSC messages with a single network host / IP address.

+This can be useful in less-common situations, such as when communicating with devices such as the Behringer X32 & M32 which employ a communication pattern where those devices respond on the UDP port that they receive OSC messages on.

 ### Setup